An Eve and A Day for Saints

 In the Old Testament “Moses spoke to the people, saying, “Fear the Lord, your God, and observe… all his statutes and commandments.”
 In the Gospel when a scribe who is a follower of Moses asks Jesus about Moses’ commandments, Jesus does not tell people to “Fear.”
 He tells them only to “Love.”
 To those who live this love, Jesus says, “You are not far from the Community of God.”

 Fear plays a large part in the origins of Halloween.
 Some of its rituals are derived from the fearsome Celtic military festival of Samhain.
 Celtic military commanders, home from practicing battlefield blood sacrifice, would collude with their priestly sorcerers, the Druids, to practice homefield blood sacrifice.
-They would practice blood sacrifice of the people’s animals and the people themselves in great bonfires.
+They would put the people’s animals and the people themselves into great bonfires.
 Julius Caesar in 55 BC writes, the Celts “believed that gods delighted in the slaughter of prisoners and criminals, and when the supply of captives ran short, they sacrificed even the innocent.”
 The people feared becoming ghosts, burned into smoke as sacrifice in the fire.
 They also feared seeing ghosts, people burned as sacrifice in past fires, believing they visited the earth on that night.
 During the ritual the Celts dressed in costumes, for example, animal heads and skins.
-During the 731 to 741 reign of Pope Gregory III, All Saints Day, celebrating not fearful people but loving people, was permanently changed on the calendar to November 1.
-It may well have been done to ‘Christianize’ Militarism’s deadly Samhain ritual performed the eve before.
+During the 731 to 741 reign of Pope Gregory III, All Saints Day was shifted on the calendar.
+Celebrating not fearful people but loving people, All Saints Day was permanently moved to November 1 and thus its Hallowed Eve to the night before.
+It may well have been done to ‘Christianize’ Militarism’s deadly Samhain ritual.
 All Saints Day (Nov 1) and its Hallowed Eve (Oct 31) carried over some of Samhain elements, for example, dressing up, but as saints.
 The saints were dead but not ghoulish wanting to steal you away.
 They were inspirational coming to share their loving witness.
 Their loving witness was for people to no longer be fearful of War Lords and their cult of worship.
 No longer be fearful of Militarist’s and their bonfires of greed consuming the flesh overtly once a year nor consuming it covertly every day.
-No longer be fearful of Militarists sacrificing people on the battlefield routinely nor sacrificing people on the homefield routinely – through poverty, hunger, homelessness.
-The rich fund studies on the link between poverty and terrorism.
-But poverty is terrorism and it is the rich who cause fearsome poverty and terrorize people with it.
-It is the terror of not knowing how to feed one’s family; the terror of medical needs that cannot be afforded; the terror of staying out of jail, out of the poor house, or off the streets; the terror of keeping your children safe from the master’s harassment, abuse, job cuts, and violent opposition to unionizing and a living wage.
+No longer be fearful of Militarists who terrorize people; sacrificing people on the battlefield routinely nor sacrificing people on the homefield routinely – whether in bonfires or through poverty, hunger, homelessness.

 Prayer: Spirit, help us to live our love in action.